MOISTURIZING THE SKIN

 Medical treatment is an important part of controlling eczema and medications (including topical creams and ointments) should be used as prescribed by your physician.

 Topical Corticosteroids are prescribed to reduce inflammation and itching.
 Strengths range from mild to very strong.
-When used under the direction of a physician, topical corticosteroids are very effective and safe.
-In fearing side effects eczema sufferers, or their caregivers, often use the treatment too sparingly, or too infrequently.
-Possible side effects include thinning of the skin if preparations are used excessively or for extended periods.
 Follow your physician’s recommendations exactly, and address any questions or concerns you have with your physician.

-Topical Immunomodulators (e.g. Elidel®, Protopic®) are prescribed for inflammation and itching, and can be used for short, intermittent periods of time unless otherwise directed by your physician.
+Topical Calcineurin Inhibitors (e.g. Elidel®, Protopic®) are prescribed for inflammation and itching, and can be used for short, intermittent periods of time unless otherwise directed by your physician.
 A possible side effect is a mild to moderate burning sensation.

 TOPICAL PDE4 INHIBITORS